ZerooCoool/katacoda-scenarios/CI-gradle-github/step4.md

 ## Add Integration test
 In this section we will perform a integration test where we will have two seperate classes with different functionality and test that their integration is working correctly.
 The main java application App.java will then integrate the functionalites in both of them.

-These classes could be in different modules or components in a real life project, however to simplify it in our demo we will create two classes.
+These classes could be in different modules or components in a real life project, however to simplify it in our demo we only have two classes.

 Lets create the functionality of integration,
 <pre class="file" data-filename="./katacoda-code/app/src/main/java/tutorial/App.java" data-target="insert"  data-marker="// Add Integration functionality">